-As an accredited Arts Awards Centre, we offer students the opportunity to achieve qualifications in the arts.
+As an accredited Arts Awards and Open Awards Centre, we offer students the opportunity to achieve qualifications in the arts.
 We also offer the opportunity for students to obtain nationally recognised qualifications in all the services we provide.

-Our Community Companions Scheme offers our students the opportunity to get involved in supported work experience placements within local businesses.
-It also offers supported volunteering opportunities with socially-excluded adults in the local community.
+We offer supported work experience opportunities for students who would like to experience work within local businesses.
+We also offer supported volunteering opportunities with socially-excluded adults in the local community.

 We make lots of our own props for our drama productions and support students to create their own artwork including watercolour painting, drawing, crafting, clay work, paper mache, collage, model and puppet making, etc. The sessions are intended to help students to develop imaginative and more creative thinking, as well as improving their communication and social skills.

 A Snoezelen is controlled multi-sensory environment, and is proven therapy for people with autism and other developmental disabilities, dementia or brain injury.
 It also benefits people who need to develop or maintain their joint flexibility and overall holistic wellbeing.

 We are proactive in developing communication tools that allow individuals to communicate effectively and have the support they need to live more independent and meaningful lives.
 We offer a range of tools that people can use in everyday communications to support their independence.
 We also support businesses and local authorities by translating information into easy-read formats.

 We provide a range of training aimed at individuals, businesses and professionals, including: Disability Awareness, Moving and Handling, and Management of Actual or Potential Aggression (MAPA) certified training.